 Unintended pregnancies are a worldwide problem but disproportionately impact developing countries.
-From 2010 to 2014, it is estimated that 44% of pregnancies worldwide were unintended and 56% of them resulted in an abortion.
-In developed regions, the unintended pregnancy rate fell by 30% compared to 1990–1994, whereas it fell by only 16% in developing regions over this time frame.
+There were 121 million unintended pregnancies annually from 2015 to 2019, corresponding to a global rate of 64 per 1000 women aged 15–49; 61% of these cases resulted in an abortion.
+In middle- and high-income countries, the unintended pregnancy rate fell by 21% from 1990–1994 to 2015–2019, whereas it fell by 18% in low-income countries over this time frame.
 It is important for primary care providers to educate their patients about the benefits of contraception and to provide options that are appropriate and desirable for the patient.

 A. Combined Oral Contraceptives

 Combined oral contraceptives have a perfect use failure rate of 0.3% and a typical use failure rate of 8%.
 Their primary mode of action is suppression of ovulation.
 The pills can be started on the first day of the menstrual cycle, the first Sunday after the onset of the cycle, or on any day of the cycle.
 If started more than 5 days after the first day of the cycle, a backup method should be used for the first 7 days.
 If an active pill is missed at any time, and no intercourse occurred in the past 5 days, two pills should be taken immediately, and a backup method should be used for 7 days.
 If intercourse occurred in the previous 5 days, emergency contraception should be offered.
 A backup method should be used for 7 days.

 2. Benefits of oral contraceptives

 Noncontraceptive benefits of oral contraceptives include lighter menses and improvement of dysmenorrhea, decreased risk of ovarian and endometrial cancer, and improvement in acne.
 Functional ovarian cysts are less likely with oral contraceptive use.
 There is also a beneficial effect on bone mass.